lvguowei/lvguowei-website/content/post/all-you-need-to-know-about-android-espresso-testing.md

 There are 3 parts for every espresso test: `onView`, `perform` and `check`. `onView` makes sure that the view is on the screen before we proceed with the test. `perform` allows simulating some user input on the view, and `check` is checking the final state the view is in.

 There is a [cheat sheet](https://google.github.io/android-testing-support-library/docs/espresso/cheatsheet/) that is quite useful.

+## Using uiautomatorviewer

+Notice that in the previous test, we find the view by making a text match, this has several problems.
+The text can change quite often and what if the app is internationalized?
+All these makes the test to be fragile.
+We can eliminate these shortcomings by using the view's id.
+But finding the view's id can be cumbersome.
+Here is what uiautomatorviewer can help.
+Using it, we can very quickly access the view's information including its id.
+Launch it (in ANDROID-SDK-PATH/Sdk/tools/bin/) and should be easy to figure out how to use it.